Brunoadc/anygrasp_sdk/grasp_robot/README.md

 # This folder contains the scripts to run anygrasp with the franka panda robot (DARKO project demo)
 ## Installation
+Due to [change of machine feature id for license identification](https://github.com/graspnet/anygrasp_sdk/issues/47) it is not recommended to use docker.

 1. Use the installation script to set up a conda environment with the necessary libraries.
 The script also installs ROS noetic if not already installed on your PC.
 ```bash
     cd ..